 Sending money from one financial institution to another through the clearing house network requires a clearing process that verifies the funds through a "middleman bank."
 This independent verification process is automatic, but it adds an extra layer of security to these digital payments.
 There is no chance of money getting intercepted or going to the wrong account as long as you correctly entered the recipient's account information.
 And if someone did make a data entry error, the check procedures catch the error and stop the transfer far more often than not.

 The batching and verification process initially required an extra day or two, but that added security is now becoming quicker, sometimes letting ACH funds become available the same day.

-Wire transfer is also generally considered secure.
+Wire transfer are also generally considered to be secure.
 Both ACH and wire transfer are efficient systems of digital fund transfers that can be used for business-to-business payments.
 And both are safer than paper checks, which are subject to check fraud.